jasny/http-message/README.md

 practice helps reduce coupling to the superglobals by consumers, and encourages and promotes the ability to test request consumers.

-### Why does this library exist?

-This PSR-7 implementation is an abstraction layer over the normal input/output methods and variables like `echo`, `header()`, `$_POST`, etc. This maskes is different from other implementations.
-It directly interacts with the global environment when you're not testing.
-This means the behaviour of your application will not change by using this abstraction.

 The library only implements those [PSR-7 interfaces](http://www.php-fig.org/psr/psr-7/) focussed on handling a received HTTP request.
 If you want to send HTTP request to other webservices, I recommend using [Guzzle](http://docs.guzzlephp.org/).

+### Why this library?

+Jasny HTTP Message is a no-nonsence implementation, that can be used with any framework or library.

+When using PSR-7, outputing directly using `echo` and `header()` isn't permitted.
+Instead you need to use the `Response` object.
+Using superglobals like `$_GET` and `$_POST` also won't work, instead you need to use the `ServerRequest` object.

+If you, your team or your project isn't ready for this paradigm shift, this library allows you to ease into using PSR-7.
+It can be used as an abstraction layer over the normal input/output methods and variables like `echo`, `header()`, `$_GET`, $_POST`, etc.

 ## Installation